LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

 the mouse location at the bottom of the screen.
 Now, open the `Output` tab in the panel on the left hand side.
 Here, you can choose where to save the KML file (default `output.kml`).
-Select the ‘generate` button to generate the KML file, and a world map appears with the tree superimposed onto the area where the rabies epidemic occurred.
+Select the `generate` button to generate the KML file, and a world map appears with the tree superimposed onto the area where the rabies epidemic occurred.
 The KML file can be read into Google earth.
 Here, the spread of the epidemic